 to prevent flow of water under the door installation.

-The door can be designed with the same loading requirements for live, dead and windloads as the hangar building, to resist all anticipated loads with out sagging, bowing, or conflicting with its smooth and efficient operation.
+The door can be designed with the same loading requirements for live loads, dead loads and wind loads on the hangar building, to resist all anticipated loads with out sagging, bowing, or conflicting with its smooth and efficient operation.

 - Your door design can be approved and sealed by a professional engineer registered in the state where the project is located with the proper windloading and exposure.

 - Windloaded doors (to meet standard local codes).

 - Wind pins are furnished on doorframes to increase the windload strength and provide a sturdy installation.

 - Wall pins are incorporated into the doorframe to provide additional windload when needed.

 - Provide proper voltage and electrical service to the door's hydraulic power unit.

 - Provide proper wire from the service panel to the up-down-stop

 switch on our door.